 The Center for Teaching and Learning would like to recognize emerging scholars who have submitted proposals to the College of Education’s Innovation in Teaching Conference with promising ideas for Scholarship of Teaching and Learning (SoTL) studies.

 The Center for Teaching and Learning would like to recognize emerging SoTL scholars who have submitted proposals to the College of Education’s Innovation in Teaching Conference.
 Strong contenders for this award will include:

 - A compelling problem of teaching and learning – one that matters for student learning and has clear implications for instructor ability to teach students (broadly or in a specific class) effectively:

 - An innovative* approach to studying, thinking about or addressing this problem.

 - Students as co-researchers: Involving undergraduate students in investigating and solving problems of teaching and learning.

 - “What is happening?” studies: Proposals that seek to delve deeper into a problem of teaching and learning to better describe and understand it.
 These SoTL studies may uncover or challenge assumptions teachers may make about their students and/or how they think.
 Read more about them here.

 - Leveraging the technology you have: Rather than adopting completely new technologies, finding ways to better utilize the technology we have (for example, your learning management system).

 Award winners will be recognized publicly at the end of the Innovation in Teaching Conference on October 19th, 2018.
-Following the conference, winners will meet regularly with the Assistant Director for the Scholarship of Teaching and Learning, Colleen Kuusinen, as a group over the fall and spring semesters, 2018-2019, and with mentors at their home institutions..
+Following the conference, winners will meet regularly with the Assistant Director for the Scholarship of Teaching and Learning, Colleen Kuusinen, as a group over the fall and spring semesters, 2018-2019, and with mentors at their home institutions.
 The goal of the consultations will be to provide assistance, in whatever form needed, to advance the study with the ultimate goal of publication in a SoTL or discipline-based education research journal or presentation at a national conference.
-Award winners will receive a free registration to the Innovation in Teaching Conference in the year following their selection as a candidate, will be a guest writer for the SoTL newsletter, and will work towards giving a featured talk at UGA on their research.
+Award winners will receive a free registration to the Innovation in Teaching Conference in the year following their selection as a candidate, will be a guest writer for the SoTL newsletter, and will work towards giving a featured talk at UGA on their SoTL research.